-- (4) For each bingo paper package, if the organization uses bingo paper packages, a control number shall be assigned and all components of the bingo paper package shall be accounted for.
-The inventory records for bingo paper packages shall include, at a minimum, the following information: - (a) the serial number of each bingo paper sheet in the bingo paper sheet packet used to build the bingo paper package, or the control number assigned to the bingo paper sheet packet, or the serial number from the top sheet in the bingo paper sheet packet used to build the bingo paper package if the distributor's invoice indicates that only the top serial number is being tracked; - (b) the color of each component of the bingo paper package;
+- (4) For each bingo paper package, a control number must be assigned and all components of the bingo paper package must be accounted for.
+The inventory records for bingo paper packages must include, at a minimum, the following information: - (a) the serial number of each bingo paper sheet in the bingo paper sheet packet that was used to build the bingo paper package, or the control number assigned to the bingo paper sheet packet, or the serial number from the top sheet in the bingo paper sheet packet used to build the bingo paper package if the distributor's invoice indicates that only the top serial number is being tracked; - (b) the color of each component of the bingo paper package; - (c) the series number of each component of the bingo paper - (d) the number of faces per sheet (ON's) for each component of the bingo paper package; - (e) the number of sheets per packet (UP's) for each component of the bingo paper package; - (f) the distributor's invoiced cost for each component of the bingo paper package; - (g) the organization's retail selling price for the bingo paper package; - (h) the organization's name and premises permit number; - (i) the control number assigned to the bingo paper package; and - (j) perpetual inventory information for each type of bingo paper package.